Nasri (musician): Early life and career beginnings

-Writing and production with the Messengers
+2008–2011: The Messengers

-Nasri is part of the writing and production duo the Messengers alongside Adam Messinger.
-He helped drive the reunion of the New Kids on the Block in 2007, and wrote numerous songs for them including his first, "Summertime".
-Over the course of the following years, Nasri wrote (usually with Messinger) for other major label artists such as Justin Bieber, David Guetta, Shakira, Cody Simpson, Cheryl, Boyzone, JLS, Kat Deluna, Elliott Yamin, Jason Derulo, Akon, Pitbull, Christina Aguilera, Chris Brown, Lana Del Rey, Big Time Rush, Iggy Azalea, Michael Bolton, Peter Andre, JoJo, Jay Sean, Vanessa Hudgens, No Angels, Manafest, and Iyaz.
+Around 2008, Nasri signed with Sony ATV as part of the writing and production duo The Messengers alongside Adam Messinger.
+In the following years, Nasri wrote (usually with Messinger) for other major label artists, such as Justin Bieber, David Guetta, Shakira, Cody Simpson, Cheryl, Boyzone, JLS, Kat Deluna, Elliott Yamin, Jason Derulo, Akon, Pitbull, Christina Aguilera, Chris Brown, Lana Del Rey, Big Time Rush, Iggy Azalea, Michael Bolton, Peter Andre, JoJo, Jay Sean, Vanessa Hudgens, No Angels, Manafest, and Iyaz.

-The Messengers are a Grammy-winning production team.
-Their work has resulted in two Grammy Award nominations for 2011 Best Pop Vocal Album for Justin Bieber (My World 2.0), 2011 Best Contemporary R&B Album for Chris Brown (Graffiti), and a win for 2012 Best R&B Album for Chris Brown (F.A.M.E.), as well as their collaboration with Justin Bieber / Rascal Flatts in "That Should Be Me" that won a 2011 CMT Music Award for Best Collaborative Video.
-He worked on Shakira's El Dorado, which was nominated for Album of the Year in the 2017 Latin Grammy Awards and won the 2018 Grammy Award for Best Latin Pop Album.
+As collaborators, The Messengers have won two Grammy Awards: Best R&B Album for Chris Brown's F.A.M.E. in 2011 and Best Latin Pop Album for Shakira's El Dorado in 2018.
+They also received two Grammy nominations in 2011: Best Pop Vocal Album for Justin Bieber's My World 2.0 and Best Contemporary R&B Album for Chris Brown's Graffiti.
+Outside the Grammys, they won a CMT Music Award for Best Collaborative Video with Justin Bieber and Rascal Flatts' "That Should Be Me" in 2011 and were nominated for Album of the Year in the 2017 Latin Grammy Awards for Shakira's El Dorado.